RamilMukhametov/Car-Detection-from-UAVs-with-YOLO-Model/README.md

 # Car-Detection-from-UAVs-with-YOLO-Model

-The objective of this project was to train a machine learning model for real-time detection of cars on board an unmanned aerial vehicle (UAV).
+**The task of this project** is to train a machine learning model for real-time detection of passenger cars onboard an unmanned aerial vehicle (UAV).